 - Cotton balls

-Cut a cloud from the white cardstock.
+To begin, cut a cloud from the white cardstock.
 We used almost the entire piece of paper to make our cloud.
-This step of the craft allows your kids and students to express their uniqueness as they cut out their cloud.
+This step of the craft allows your kids to express their uniqueness as they cut out their clouds.

-Cut a strip of paper form the purple, blue, green, yellow, orange, and red paper.
-This is a step you could prep ahead of time or have your kids and students complete it.
+Cut a strip of paper from the purple, blue, green, yellow, orange, and red paper.
+This is a step you could prep ahead of time or have your students complete it.

-Glue the colored stripes of paper to the back of the cloud, so that they hang down.
+Glue the colored strips of paper to the back of the cloud, so that they hang down.

-- Get comfortable and read books about rainbows such as: A Rainbow of My Own by Don Freeman, The Rainbow Fish by Marcus Pfister, or How the Crayons Saved the Rainbow by Monica Sweeney.
+We love to extend this activity by reading some of our favorite books about rainbows such as A Rainbow of My Own by Don Freeman, The Rainbow Fish by Marcus Pfister, and How the Crayons Saved the Rainbow by Monica Sweeney.